Vegetarianism and veganism in China: The People’s Republic of China

-Following the establishment of the People’s Republic of China in 1949 under Mao Zedong, meat became a luxury for most Chinese families.
+Following the establishment of the People's Republic of China in 1949 under Mao Zedong, meat became a luxury for most Chinese families.
 Following the reform and opening-up of the Chinese economy during the 1970s and 80s, improved economic growth made meat more affordable and accessible for ordinary people in China.
 Meat became a staple of the Chinese diet, and its absence became synonymous with malnutrition.
-Moreover, the Chinese Communist Party party did not allow western vegan and vegetarian movements to spread within Chinese society.
+Moreover, the Chinese Communist Party did not allow western vegan and vegetarian movements to spread within Chinese society.

 During the 2010s, the second movement of vegetarianism took place in China, developing as a response to consumerism, health crises and ecological degradation.
 Vegetarianism and Veganism have been emerging further ever since, especially among the younger generations.
 The 2010s were also marked by the Party encouraging vegetarianism and veganism.
 The Chinese Communist Party has also recommended individuals cut their meat consumption as a measure motivated by concerns over public health and greenhouse gas emissions”.

+China Vegan Society

+On May 25, 2021, the International Biodiversity Day, the China Vegan Society was formally launched under the China Biodiversity Conservation and Green Development Foundation, a Beijing-based national public foundation.
+The launching ceremony was held in Dali, Yunnan, after an unsettling night of an earthquake of over 6 on Richter scale and many others of minor scales.
+Regardless of risks and uncertainties, the ceremony went ahead with more than 100 participants staying for the event.
+Influential figures such as Peter Singer, Jane Goodall, Joaquin Phoenix, Jeongkwan, as well as representatives from vegan communities across the globe sent their video messages.
+Founded by Jian Yi, a filmmaker, an activist and the founder of the Good Food Fund, the China Vegan Society set out to provide public goods for the Chinese vegan community, diversify the movement and bring vegan lifestyle to mainstream, train the next generation leaders and serve as a window between Chinese vegan community and vegan communities around the globe.
+As of August 2023, the China Vegan Society has organized one Vegan Festival, one Vegan Summit, a series of Vegan Markets across China, and has launched a vegan event app, and published the nation's first vegan food certification system.